The Out About Scotland complete guide to Hopetoun House

 The house is now under the management of the Hopetoun House Preservation Trust who allow visitors to explore the house during the summer months.
 Guided tours are available seven days a week and there’s no need to book in advance so you’re able to continue your adventure into the beautiful grounds at your leisure.
-Many activities and events are put on throughout the year including classical music recitals and firework displays, and the house is also a popular destination for weddings and corporate events.
+Many activities and events are put on throughout the year including music recitals and art exhibitions, and the house is also a popular destination for weddings and corporate events.

 Both children and adults will love exploring the gardens where a diverse range of wildlife can be found roaming around the 100 acres of fields and woodland.
-Maps are available to guide you through the many routes that have been laid out, and these are especially useful in summer when the grounds are awash with carpets of wild flowers.
-There’s even a herd of deer to watch in the deer park, and a hectic day of exploring can be rounded off perfectly with a relaxing sit down by the pond.
+Maps are available to guide you through the many routes that have been laid out, and these are especially useful in summer when the grounds are awash with carpets of wildflowers.
+There’s even a herd of deer to watch in the deer park and a hectic day of exploring can be rounded off perfectly with a relaxing picnic by the pond.

-One of the favourite draws to Hopetoun House is the Stables tearoom where high-quality Scottish cuisine is served in a modernised stable block that was originally built in the 18th century.
+One of the favourite draws to Hopetoun House is the Stables Kitchen where high-quality Scottish cuisine is served in a modernised stable block that was originally built in the 18th century.
 The seasonal food is sourced from local ingredients and is used in traditional afternoon teas as well as delicious main meals.
 You can book tables for lunch via the Hopetoun House website.